mathieu-benoit/RedHatOpenShiftAndMicrosoftAzureWorkshop/README.md

 # Docker

 Prerequisities:
-- Docker CE has to be installed on the RHEL7 VM
+- A Docker CE installed on the RHEL7 VM

 *Important note: for the purpose of this demo we deployed both images SQL and Web as Ubuntu based images.
 It works on RHEL.
 But for production workload on OpenShift/RedHat and for better support, more performance and security compliance, you will modify the based images to target rhel based images.*